A First Look at Ethereum Blob Revolution: Market, Strategies, and Optimality: Characterizing Existing Strategies

 \subsection{Block Building Strategies}

-To demonstrate the difference of builder's strategies towards block construction after EIP-4844, we analyze the block size alongside changes in specific components.
-In~\autoref{fig:avg_block_size}, we present the average block size, the size of non type-3 transactions within the block, and the size of non type-3 transactions from the public mempool within the block, respectively.
-These cover the period from December 2023 to the end of August 2024.
-First, in~\autoref{fig:avg_block_size_block}, the black line represents the overall average block size, which is generally on an upward trend.
-EIP-4844 leads builder to switch their strategy, and the total size of the block increases significantly, from less than 150 KB to near 400 KB (roughly a 2.5-fold increase).
-Second, the blue and green lines represent the Flashbots builder and the rsync builder, respectively, where Flashbots changed its strategy in May, choosing to exclude type-3 transactions from the block, and then continuing to include them in July.
+To illustrate how builders adjusted their block construction strategies after EIP-4844, we analyze the evolution of block size and its main components. \autoref{fig:avg_block_size} presents two metrics from December 2023 to August 2024: the average block size, and the size of non type-3 transactions within each block.
+As shown in~\autoref{fig:avg_block_size_block}, the overall average block size (black line) exhibits a clear upward trend.
+Following EIP-4844, the total block size has risen sharply from below 150 KB to nearly 400 KB, reflecting a shift in builders’ construction strategies.
+Among individual builders, Flashbots and rsync (blue and green lines) display distinct adjustments: Flashbots excluded type-3 transactions in May, and then resumed the inclusion in July, suggesting its experimentation with post-upgrade strategies.

-To measure the builder's varying behavior towards other non type-3 transactions after the upgrade, in~\autoref{fig:avg_block_size_non-3} we observe the changes in the size of the non type-3 transaction portion of the block (this is the space occupied by all non type-3 transactions within a block).
-Clearly, after exceeding 300 KB in January, the average block size without type-3 transactions began to decline to 80 KB by June, reducing by almost four times.
-This indicates the efficacy of EIP-4844.
+To measure the builder's varying behavior towards other non type-3 transactions after the upgrade, we calculate the size of the non type-3 transaction portion of the block(this is the space occupied by all non type-3 transactions within a block) in~\autoref{fig:avg_block_size_non-3}.
+After exceeding 300 KB in January, the average block size without type-3 transactions began to decline to 80 KB by June, reducing by almost 4x.
+This confirms the efficacy of EIP-4844.
 The yellow and orange lines represent the strategy of the Beaverbuild builder and Vanilla builders, who were the first to implement the strategy of decreasing the total size of other transactions within a block following EIP-4844.
-Nearly 60\% of the market share is held by these builders, and the majority of the blocks they constructed are below the average size prior to May.
+Nearly 60\% of the market share is held by these builders, and the majority of the blocks they construct are below the average size prior to May.
 By March, Vanilla builders transitioned to creating smaller blocks of other transactions, possibly due to not receiving a higher volume of orders and lacking the professional expertise to build blocks.
-Notably, starting from June, the top five market share builders, including Flashbots builder and Titan builder who previously built the largest blocks, have begun creating smaller sized blocks.
+Notably, starting from June, the top five market share builders (including Flashbots builder and Titan builder who previously built the largest blocks) have begun creating smaller sized blocks.